statsig-io/docs/docs/pulse/introduction.md

 Confidence intervals are reported at the selected significance level (95% by default).
 In a typical Z-test, we show the confidence interval as +/- 1.96 * standard error.

+99.9% winsorization is automatically applied to event_count, event_count_custom, and sum metrics.
+This caps extreme outlier values to reduce their impact on experiment results.

 ### Dimensions

 There are two ways in which we can breakdown a given Pulse metric - one is by user dimension, the other is by value dimension.